Sunday, 9 December 2012

 To complete the background, I used a stamp from the Texture Fragment stamp set, using three different colour Distress Inks, and stamped randomly to create a stone effect.
 I then used a sentiment from the Artistic Affirmations stamp set in the top corner.

-This card is showing over on the Design Team Blog today, but if you keep checking back there will be lots more inspiration from my Design Team mates over the coming days.
+Design Team Blog today, but if you keep checking back there will be lots more inspiration from my Design Team mates over the coming days.
 Thanks for stopping by, xx